dtries/liri-node-app/README.md

 # liri-node-app
-Individual Project 8 (LIRI Bot)
+##Individual Project 8 (LIRI Bot)

 The assignment was to implement Node JS to create a LIRI bot, similiar to iPhone's SIRI, but using typed language input instead of voice.
-The LIRI app uses the command line and node app to create search queries and return data based on one of four commands:
+The LIRI app uses the command line and node.js package to create search queries and return data based on one of four commands:

 concert-this